swig/cccl/README.markdown

 ### Future

-The move to Github is hoped to inject some life into the project on a modern open source platform as the Sourceforge project had been defunct for 12 years.
+The move to Github at https://github.com/swig/cccl is hoped to inject some life into the project on a modern open source platform as the Sourceforge project had been defunct for 12 years.

-The goal is for cccl to remain simple and to keep performance slow downs to a minimum.
-Pull requests for bug fixes and improvements meeting these goals are encouraged.
+The goal is for cccl to remain simple and lightweight so that the performance degradation added by the wrapper is kept small.
+Pull requests from users for bug fixes and improvements that meet these goals are encouraged.

 ## See Also